makersacademy/news-summary-challenge/README.md

 * go to localhost:8080 in your browser

 ### Technologies
+**And, as is the theme for this week, no use any libraries or frameworks!**

 Frontend JavaScript, CSS and HTML.

-**And, as is the theme for this week, no use any libraries or frameworks!**
+Code is tested with custom made testing framework written in Javascript.
+To see tests passing run index.html file in the browser and inspect a page.

 ## User Stories implemented